-In an industry laden with acronyms, buzz words and an ever changing technological landscape, business owners often find it difficult to navigate the tech terrain.
+In an industry laden with acronyms, buzz words and an ever changing technological landscape, business owners often find it difficult to navigate the tech terrain without an IT trailblazer.
 Companies find themselves relying heavily on their IT resources to keep their internal infrastructure current, with little monitoring or qualification process for the team or person brought in to do so.
 In many cases, inexperience or complacency in this position can put your business in a technological deadlock.

 How can you tell if you have an IT trailblazer, or you need to start looking for one?

 Here are a few questions to chomp on: